SwedbankPay/developer.swedbankpay.com/_includes/payment-resource.md

 ## Payment Resource

-The `payment` resource is central to all payment instruments.
+The `payment` resource is central to all payment methods.
 All operations that target the payment resource directly produce a response similar to the example seen below.
 The response given contains all operations that are possible to perform in the current state of the payment.